rodrigo-serra/perception_ros/README.md

   It returns an array with all the persons detected in the past.
 The msg type is StringArray.
 It requires the reid node to be running.

+- readSweaterColor()

+  It returns the estimated color of the person's sweater/t-shirt.

 - startReid()

   It starts the Reid node.
 It requires the reid node to be running.